TheonlyIcebear/SepticX/README.md

  - Then run it on a target machine and it should connect

- - To see your keylogs check the logs folder on the replit, everything else will be sent to your discord webhook and finally run `controller.py` to control any connected clients
+ - finally run `controller.py` to control any connected clients

 ![image](https://github.com/user-attachments/assets/d09f5be4-9806-4b0b-9ac5-282f62aa74b4)